linda2020130/RPA-UiPath/README.md

     * **Sales Order PDF**: Get order number from downloaded summary table and generate urls based on order number.
 Navigate to each url to download the pdf file.
     * **Summary Table**: Click button to download.
+  * [Extract SO Info_C](/Sales%20Order/Extract%20SO%20Info_C.vbs): Input a sales order from customer C, extract certain columns/rows of information, and output a table with extracted data.
-  * [Extract SO Info_L](/Sales%20Order/Extract%20SO%20Info_L.vb): Input a sales order from customer L, extract certain columns/rows of information, and output a table with extracted data.
+  * [Extract SO Info_L](/Sales%20Order/Extract%20SO%20Info_L.vbs): Input a sales order from customer L, extract certain columns/rows of information, and output a table with extracted data.
 <br>

 ## [UiPath Notes](/UiPath_Notes.xlsx)